cms-sw/cmssw/HeterogeneousCore/SonicTriton/README.md

 SonicTriton supports two types of batching, rectangular and ragged, depicted below:
 ![batching diagrams](./batching_diagrams.png)
-In the rectangular case, the inputs for each object in an event have the same shape, so they can be batched together.
+In the rectangular case, the inputs for each object in an event have the same shape, so they can be combined into a single entry.
+(In this case, the batch size is specified as the "outer dimension" of the shape.)
-In the ragged case, the inputs for each object in an event do not have the same shape, so they cannot be batched;
+In the ragged case, the inputs for each object in an event do not have the same shape, so they cannot be combined;
-instead, they are grouped together as separate entries, each with its own shape specified explicitly.
+instead, they are represented internally as separate entries, each with its own shape specified explicitly.

-The batch size should be set using the client accessor, in order to ensure a consistent value across all inputs:
+The batch size is set and accessed using the client, in order to ensure a consistent value across all inputs.
+The batch mode can also be changed manually, in order to allow optimizing the allocation of entries.
+(If two entries with different shapes are specified, the batch mode will always automatically switch to ragged.)
 * `setBatchSize()`: set a new batch size
   * some models may not support batching
+* `batchSize()`: return current batch size
+* `setBatchMode()`: set the batch mode (`Rectangular` or `Ragged`)
+* `batchMode()`: get the current batch mode

 Useful `TritonData` accessors include:
 * `variableDims()`: return true if any variable dimensions